apache/opendal/src/docs/upgrade.md

 In v0.26, `Accessor` has been changed into trait with associated types.

-All services need to decalare the types returned as `Reader` or `BlockingReader`:
+All services need to declare the types returned as `Reader` or `BlockingReader`:

 ```rust
 pub trait Accessor: Send + Sync + Debug + Unpin + 'static {